domke012-cyber/anaplan-connector-docs/terms-of-service.md

 For questions about these Terms, contact: anaplansheetsconnector.help@gmail.com

 ---
-By using the Anaplan Sheet Connector, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.
+By using the Anaplan Connector for Sheets™, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.